xkball/XorLib/README.md

 Cannot disable this feature for now.

 Use static method `XL.tr(String... i18n)` anywhere, and xorlib will replace it to `Component.translatable("generated key")` then generate an `LanguageProvider` to datagen all those localizations.
+The language order is declared in `@ModMeta{useLanguages=[...]}`.

 Similarly, use `XL.trWithKey(String key, String ... i18n)` have identical function but use your declared key.

 ### `XL.staticLazy`